-I remember as a youngster my coaches showing me different ways to kick a ball.
-I remember my first select team my coach taking me to the side after practice.
-He showed me how to chip, which was so hard at first.
+As a youngster my coaches showed us different ways to kick a soccer ball.
+I remember my first select coach took me to the side after practice.
+He showed me how to chip.
+This was so hard at first.
 It was actually frustrating and embarrassing.
 I felt for a few minutes it might never come.
-After weeks of practice I picked it up and learned the proper way to kick a soccer ball.
+After weeks of practice you’ll start to pick it up.
 Then I remember the next season I grew taller and my foot grew longer.
 I had a size 12 shoe at age 12.
 All of a sudden I couldn’t chip the ball or do several other things very well.
 I was clumsy for a year or so due to the sudden growth.
-This goes with many kids at different ages.
-How we do something matters and kicking a ball in soccer matter a whole lot.
-So learning how is important at a young age, along with practicing at home.
+It’s important to learn how to kick a soccer ball properly, know it’s takes time and keep practicing.

 Proper mechanics matter more than power